Brosgall Legal

 Apostille

-For a more detailed explanation about apostilles, and the authentication and legalization process, please read the article we wrote on this subject.
-An apositille certificate is also known as a 'notary flag' in certain jurisdictions.
+For a more detailed explanation about the Apostille process, please read the article we wrote on this subject.

 Apostolic Nunciature